About the Board

 Feyi is passionate about social justice and good governance.
 She believes that service users’ needs and their experience of using services should be at the heart of health and social care provision.
 Feyi also brings to the committee the perspective of the BME community on social care and health services.

-Michael recently retired after a 35 year career in local government.
+Michael retired after a 35-year career in local government.
 He held senior management roles in housing, adult social care commissioning, voluntary sector development and volunteering.

 Alisdair has variously been an academic historian, a lawyer and a user of mental health services, in between stretches of generalised community activism.
 His day job is as team leader at Launchpad, the mental health service user involvement project for Newcastle upon Tyne.
 In addition, Alisdair co-chairs the Northumberland, Tyne and Wear Service User and Carer network and led the establishment of the North East mental health user and carer body, NEt.